 - Teaching Focused Academic Level A

 - Plus 9.5% Superannuation and pro rata of 6 weeks annual leave

-Apply your extensive experience in Community Services and or Individual Care to deliver competency-based training to CDU students in remote locations throughout the NT.
+Apply your extensive experience in Community Services, health or Individual Support to deliver competency-based training to CDU students in remote locations throughout the NT.

 The Charles Darwin University (CDU) Vocational Education and Training (VET) Faculty is responsible for the planning, delivery and reporting of government subsidised and fee for service training and assessment to approximately 14,000 students across the Northern Territory.

 Operating within the School of VET Community and Children’s Services, English Language, Literacy and Numeracy, The Community Services and Allied Health Team provides nationally accredited training in Certificate II to Certificate IV level qualifications in Community Services, Individual Support, Home and Community Care (HACC), Disability, Mental Health, Community Night Patrol and Health Services.

 As a VET Lecturer/Workplace Assessor, Community Services (HACC) you are responsible for the development and delivery of training whilst working under the Australian Skills Quality Authority (ASQA) and the VET Quality Framework and to the competency standards of the Community Services Training Package.
 This includes delivering training programs through flexible learning environments including, classrooms and/or other nominated teaching locations/workplace environments either on or off campus and remote areas of the Northern Territory.
 You will also be expected to contribute to growing the teaching business and anticipate and respond to industry training requirements.

 - A recognised Community Services and/or Health qualification preferable to Diploma level with relevant work experience in the Community Services, Aged Care or Individual Support.